Quincy257/predicting-student-romantic-relationship-status/README.md

 The model is useful but moderate.
 It should be interpreted as a group-level pattern-finding tool, not as a deterministic classifier for individual students.

+## Development History

+This project went through multiple iterations:

+1. Initial baseline modeling with logistic regression and random forest.
+2. Student-level duplicate handling across Math and Portuguese course files.
+3. Sex-specific modeling for female and male students.
+4. Course-level grouped analysis to test whether keeping both course records improved prediction.
+5. Ensemble and stacking comparison.
+6. Probability-focused evaluation with calibration and KDE diagnostics.
+7. Final pooled student-level model with sex retained as a predictor.

+The final version does not simply maximize complexity.
+It balances accuracy, interpretability, stability, and ethical interpretation.

 ## Repository Structure
 ├── Final.qmd
 ├── Final.pdf